Vibinmusicsharing/Vibin-open-source/app/libs/android-sdk-master/app-remote-lib/README.md

 * PlayerState updates
 * PlayerContext updates

-**Note**: A **Spotify Premium** account is required to play a single track uri.
-You should make a call to the UserApi to get the on-demand capabilities of a user before attempting to play a single track uri.
+**Note**: A **Spotify Premium** account is required to play a single trackInfo uri.
+You should make a call to the UserApi to get the on-demand capabilities of a user before attempting to play a single trackInfo uri.

 #### UserApi
 Get user-related data and perform actions such as: